wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Gradients.md

 $$\LARGE \nabla f(\mathbf{x}) = \left< \frac{\partial f}{\partial x_1}(\mathbf{x}), \frac{\partial f}{\partial x_2}(\mathbf{x}), \ldots, \frac{\partial f}{\partial x_n}(\mathbf{x}) \right>$$

 This vector points in the direction of the steepest increase of the function $f$ at the point $\mathbf{x}$.
+	And this vector is perpendicular to the tangent vector of that point.
 ##### Example
 Consider the scalar function $f(x, y) = x^2 + y^2$.
 **Gradient at a Specific Point**: